Birds of Eden

-Birds of Eden is the world's largest free flight aviary and bird sanctuary, located in Kurland village near Plettenberg Bay in the Western Cape, South Africa.
+Birds of Eden is a free flight aviary and bird sanctuary, located in Kurland village near Plettenberg Bay in the Western Cape, South Africa.
 The mesh dome of the sanctuary was built over 2.3 ha of indigenous forest, and is up to 55 m above ground level.
 1.2 km of walkways, about 75% of which are elevated, let visitors see the birds at all levels of the aviary.

 Birds of Eden is one of the four Sanctuaries under The South African Animal Sanctuary Alliance (SAASA).
 As a member of SAASA Birds of Eden was honoured with four major tourism awards in 2014.
 The four awards are namely the Lilizela Tourism Visitor Experience of the Year Award at a 'Wildlife Encounters', the Skål International Sustainable Tourism Award, Overall winner of the World Responsible Tourism Award as well as the Gold Award in World Responsible Tourism in the category of 'Best Animal Welfare Initiative'.

+It was the largest free flight aviary in the world from its opening in 2005 until 2026, when it was surpassed by the Deccan Birds Aviary in Hyderabad, India.